Survivor Series (2001): Preliminary matches

 Next was an Immunity Battle Royal featuring members of both factions.
 The winner of the match would be protected from being fired for one year regardless of whether the WWF or Alliance won in the main event.
+Shawn Stasiak was eliminated by The APA before the bell rang.
+Tazz, Hugh Morrus and Chavo Guerrero entered the match at various points of the match.
 Test won the match by last eliminating Billy Gunn.

 After that, Trish Stratus, Lita, Jacqueline, Mighty Molly, Jazz and Ivory wrestled in a 6-Pack Challenge for the vacant WWF Women's Championship.
 Trish performed the Stratusfaction on Ivory to win the title.

 Main event

-In the main event, Team WWF (The Rock, Chris Jericho, The Undertaker, Kane, and Big Show) faced The Alliance (Stone Cold Steve Austin, Rob Van Dam, Kurt Angle, Booker T, and Shane McMahon) in a winner take all 5-on-5 Survivor Series elimination match.
-Big Show was eliminated by Shane after a Leap of Faith.
-Shane was eliminated by Jericho after a Lionsault.
+In the main event, Team WWF (The Rock, Chris Jericho, The Undertaker, Kane, and Big Show) faced The Alliance ("Stone Cold" Steve Austin, Rob Van Dam, Kurt Angle, Booker T, and Shane McMahon) in a winner take all 5-on-5 Survivor Series elimination match.
+Big Show was eliminated by McMahon after a Leap of Faith.
+McMahon was eliminated by Jericho after a Lionsault.
 Kane was eliminated by Van Dam after a Diving Thrust Kick.
-Undertaker was eliminated by Angle after Austin performed a Stone Cold Stunner on Undertaker and placed Angle on top of him.
-Booker was eliminated by Rock with a Roll Up.
+The Undertaker was eliminated by Angle after Austin performed a Stone Cold Stunner on The Undertaker and placed Angle on top of him.
+Booker T was eliminated by The Rock with a Roll Up.
 Van Dam was eliminated by Jericho after a Breakdown.
-Angle was eliminated after Rock forced Angle to submit to the Sharpshooter.
+Angle was eliminated after The Rock forced Angle to submit to the Sharpshooter.
 Jericho was eliminated by Austin with a Roll Up.
-Jericho attacked Rock with a Breakdown and Austin pinned Rock for a near-fall.
-Austin applied the Sharpshooter on Rock but Rock touched the ring ropes, forcing Austin to break the hold.
-Rock applied the Sharpshooter on Austin but Austin touched the ring ropes, forcing Rock to break the hold.
-Rock performed a Stone Cold Stunner on Austin but Nick Patrick pulled Earl Hebner out of the ring, voiding the pinfall.
-Austin performed a Rock Bottom on Rock for a near-fall.
-Austin attacked Patrick and checked on Hebner but Rock pushed Austin into Hebner after an attempted Stunner from Austin.
-Rock attempted a Rock Bottom on Austin but Austin reversed it and performed a Stone Cold Stunner on Rock, but no referee was there to make the count when Austin covered him.
+Jericho attacked The Rock with a Breakdown and Austin pinned The Rock for a near-fall.
+Austin applied the Sharpshooter on The Rock but The Rock touched the ring ropes, forcing Austin to break the hold.
+The Rock applied the Sharpshooter on Austin but Austin touched the ring ropes, forcing The Rock to break the hold.
+The Rock performed a Stone Cold Stunner on Austin but Nick Patrick pulled Earl Hebner out of the ring, voiding the pinfall.
+Austin performed a Rock Bottom on The Rock for a near-fall.
+Austin attacked Patrick and checked on Hebner but The Rock pushed Austin into Hebner after an attempted Stunner from Austin.
+The Rock attempted a Rock Bottom on Austin but Austin reversed it and performed a Stone Cold Stunner on The Rock, but no referee was there to make the count when Austin covered him.
 While Austin tried to revive Hebner, Angle returned and hit Austin with the WWF Championship belt.
-Rock performed a Rock Bottom on Austin to win the match, putting the Alliance (WCW/ECW) out of business.
+The Rock performed a Rock Bottom on Austin to win the match, putting the Alliance out of business.
 After the match, Vince McMahon appeared on the entrance ramp and celebrated with The Rock.